vxj9800/mae3185Notes/chap4/sec03/codeExamples.md

 # Code Examples
-Let's look at an example to understand usage of some of the `hardware_gpio` library functions.
+## Turn Onboard LED On
 The Raspberry Pi Pico board has a green LED already connected to GPIO 25.
 Following code configures GPIO 25 as an output and turns the LED on.
 ```c++
 #include <pico/stdlib.h>
 #include <hardware/gpio.h>